tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 * Next to Other, choose **Bash**.

-After a few seconds, the Bash prompt appears.
+After a few seconds, the Bash prompt appears in a new browser tab.
 It looks roughly like this: `~ $`.

 ## Clone the GitHub repo